-Hotkeys are combinations of the fn key (1) and either the esc key (2) or one of the function keys (3).
+Hotkeys are combinations of the fn key (1) and either the esc key (2) or one of the function keys (3) or one of the navigation keys (4).

 The icons on the f1 through f12 keys represent the hotkey functions.
 Hotkey functions and procedures are discussed in the following sections.